stud131/docs-monaca/content/products_guide/monaca_ide/deploy/appstore/itunes_connect.en.md

 Now that you have completed the necessary configurations, your app is ready to be submitted.

-1. From iTune Connect, go to `Prepare for Submission`.
+1. From App Store Connect, go to `Prepare for Submission`.
 2. Click {{<guilabel name="Submit for Review">}}.

 After you've successfully submitted the app, you will need to wait for